DazzleProj/.github/profile/README.md

 Built with:
 - Years of real-world system management experience
-- Lessons learned from managing home networks, IT infrastructure, and development environments
+- Lessons learned from managing IT infrastructure, home networks, and development environments
-- Feedback and needs from actual users facing real problems
+- Feedback and needs from real users facing real problems
 - Modern AI assistance for productivity gains
 - The open source community's countless contributions